 Although her family moved to California from the suburbs when she was a teenager, Mignon considers herself a native Chicagoan.
 She and her husband prefer to raise their children in the City despite its challenges and complicated school system.
 Mignon’s background is in architecture and interior design.
 She left the corporate workplace in 2006 for a less rigid schedule which allows her time to better care for and manage her family’s diverse and special needs.

 As a self-described “Tiger Mom Lite”, Grace has always felt that the most important role of a parent is to provide the best possible education for her children by putting in all the time and research required to successfully make that happen.
-Little did she know HOW MUCH time and research she would have to do in order to get her daughters into a sought-after private Montessori for preschool, then into a well-regarded selective enrollment elementary program followed by a top selective enrollment high school and her oldest to an Ivy League university.
+Little did she know HOW MUCH time and research she would have to do in order to get her daughters into a sought-after private Montessori for preschool, then into a well-regarded selective enrollment elementary program followed by a top selective enrollment high school and to an Ivy League university.
 Throughout the years, Grace has seen the school choice landscape change in Chicago with more options for all types of students.
 She thrives on uncovering these nuggets of wisdom and “hidden” info that others simply don’t have time to uncover.
 She also is excited to share that info with you as she firmly believes a great education is a right, not a privilege.
 It just so happens in the City of Chicago, it’s a “right” that takes an inordinate amount of research.

 Grace grew up attending public schools in suburban Washington, DC.
 She studied architecture at Cornell University and moved to Chicago in the mid-90’s.
 She practiced architecture at both small and mid-sized city firms, but as her children grew and her travel obligations increased, she scaled back her schedule to devote more time to family.
 She and her husband have raised their two daughters in the city which prompts her to delve deeper into the school search landscape as she truly enjoys her quest to uncover hidden gems and enrichment opportunities for Chicago families.